-Hi 4-H The Hi 4-H members will be meeting again Wednesday, Dec.
-19 at the Sonora Youth Center.
+The 4-H Program was first established in 1902 in Clark County, Ohio.
+Hi 4-H The Hi 4-H members will be meeting again Wednesday, Jan.
+16 at the Sonora Youth Center.
 Our meeting will begin at 7pm.
-We will be holding a wrapped candy bar exchange and some fun holiday activities, as well as making Christmas cards for Seniors.
 If you checked out Drive Thru Dinner tickets please bring the stubs and money to our meeting.
-If you need more tickets please contact Mrs. Danicourt.
-Placemat Ad packets were handed out at our November meeting.
-We went over some outreach ideas and how to make our trip more educational.
-Please bring more ideas and your sold ads to our December meeting.
-Remember the breakdown of cost we went over?
 If you have questions please contact Linda Mager 209 743 0544, or Jodi Hess 209 743 9492.
-Sonora Cloverleafs Sonora Cloverleafs will be meeting again Tuesday, Dec.
-11. Our meeting will start at 6 pm.
+Sonora Cloverleafs Sonora Cloverleafs will be meeting again Tuesday, Jan.
+8 Our meeting will start at 6:00pm.
 Our officer's meeting will begin at 5:30pm.
-Remember to bring your sold Drive Thru Dinner Ticket stubs and money.
-If you need more tickets please contact Mrs. Danicourt.
-We will be holding a wrapped candy bar exchange and we will be having a Snowman Soup activity for Operation Christmas Hope.
+Remember to bring your sold Drive Thru Dinner Ticket stubs, unsold tickets, and money to our January meeting.
+This will be our FINAL turn in.
+Please contact De Danicourt if you have questions regarding ticket information.
 If you cannot attend our meeting please let our club leader know.
 If you have questions please contact our club leader, Dedra Danicourt, 209 770 6279.
 Throw Back Thursday!
 Hey adults, do you have pictures from when you were are 4-her?
 We want to share them!
 Send your throw backs to rigiannini@ucanr.edu and they will be featured on Facebook!
-Tuolumne 4-H County-Wide Beginner Horse Group 1st Meeting of the year Tuesday January 8th 6pm Summerville High School Room 304 No Need to own a horse the first year.
-Open to all New or Returning 4H Members!
-Limited to 12 spots